Legacy Modernisation Playbook

 Problem Statement

-Many organisations have Legacy Software Applications/Systems/Processes characterised by more than one of the following;
+Many organisations have Legacy Software Applications/Systems/Processes characterised by more than one of the following:

-• No available documentation or code
+- No available documentation or code

-• Hardware platform is probably outdated/costly
+- Hardware platform is probably outdated/costly

-• Few or no people have a deep technical understanding of the system
+- Few or no people have a deep technical understanding of the system

-• The lack of system flexibility is holding back the business
+- The lack of system flexibility is holding back the business

-• This leads to the risk of change being seen as unacceptably high
+- This leads to the risk of change being seen as unacceptably high

-Many startups “accumulate” legacy systems as they grow – this is often in the form of data in spreadsheets and the processes that are used (and stored in peoples heads) in order to manage them.
+Many companies “accumulate” legacy systems as they grow – this is often in the form of data in spreadsheets and the processes that are used (and stored in peoples heads) in order to manage them.

 The common approach is to cobble together some partial replacement, or copy what is believed the system does.
 Often, this involves trying to write it down first as a requirements document, build the copy, then replace it “big bang” style (with your fingers crossed !).